 They all have recommended intervals where they should be changed, and if you’re taking your car in for its recommended service, they will be changed then.
 Thus, the importance of sticking to that.
 But those are just the minimum requirements.
 Automotive advisors will tell you to get them all changed every 60,000 miles, whether the manual says to or not.

 Too expensive to do that?
 Consider this.
 If your differential gets destroyed because you ignored the fluid, you’re looking at several thousand dollars to fix.
 If your transmission blows because you left debris in the fluid without changing it, it’s another two or three thousand dollars.

 Compare this to spending $250-$350 every four years to change the transmission fluid and the oil in one or both differentials (some cars have two).

 Remember, cars are not investments (contrary to what the car salesman says).
 They go down in value and they cost money to maintain.
-But you’re going to spend money some place.
-It’s just a choice of whether you’re going to fork out a few hundred dollars every so often, or a few thousand (or tens of thousand) later.
+But you’re going to spend money someplace.
+It’s just a choice of whether you’re going to fork out a few hundred dollars every so often or a few thousand (or tens of thousands) later.

 If you found this post helpful, you may be interested in these other posts:

 - 3 Tips for Maintaining the Performance of Your Older Vehicle

 - Putting Ethanol Into Your Classic Car For The First Time